 - Notice where you experience anger in your body.
 Is it a knot in your stomach, a tightening of the throat, tightness in your chest?

 - Slow down your breathing – this will help the intense feelings to subside.

 - Try to notice what other feelings might be under the anger – is it fear, hurt, shame?

 - Are you feeling misunderstood, disrespected, ignored, dismissed?

 - Does the person who is triggering you remind you of someone who has hurt you in the past?

 - Has someone violated a boundary such as telling you what you think and feel?
 Giving unsolicited advice?

-- Do you need to assertively tell someone that you felt disrespected or ignored and state your needs clearly
+- assertively tell someone that you felt disrespected or ignored and state your needs clearly

 - work on changing so of your unhelpful thinking styles?

 Don’t believe the myth that progress in recovery means not feeling anger.
 Progress in recovery is about being able to tolerate anger and addressing it in healthy ways.